-What all couples can expect out of this course:
+What all people can expect out of this course:

 "This was such an awesome class and Adrienne was fantastic!
 Such a welcoming way to wrap your head around the whole "crap - we are going to be parents!" thing :)"